galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Job Configuration

-One of the most important configuration files for a large Galaxy server is the `job_conf.xml` file.
+One of the most important configuration files for a large Galaxy server is the `job_conf.yml` file.
 This file tells Galaxy where to run all of the jobs that users execute.
-If Galaxy can't find a job conf file or none has been specified in the `galaxy.yml` file, it will use a default configuration, `job_conf.xml.sample_basic` file.
-This file is deployed to `/srv/galaxy/server/lib/galaxy/config/sample/job_conf.xml.sample_basic` (or see it [in the codebase](https://github.com/galaxyproject/galaxy/blob/master/lib/galaxy/config/sample/job_conf.xml.sample_basic)).
+If Galaxy can't find a job conf file or none has been specified in the `galaxy.yml` file, it will use a default configuration, [`job_conf.sample_advanced.yml`](https://github.com/galaxyproject/galaxy/blob/fd8826904be3f3201f7e7a3b6ffbadd27f268896/test/unit/app/jobs/job_conf.sample_advanced.yml).

 The job configuration file allows Galaxy to run jobs in multiple locations using a variety of different mechanisms.
 Some of these mechanisms include: